 When you’re considering remodeling old homes and outbuildings to a state that honors their former grandeur, milk paint colors can help you achieve historically accurate renovation results.
 Milk paints are some of the oldest known mediums due to natural ingredients and pigments that were easily available.
 As such, they were popular as homes spread across the United States during its settlement.
 This makes Real Milk Paint, whose ingredients mirror that of the past, a historically accurate option for renovating historic homes.
-Before planning your paint job, however, you need to understand historical home styles and the correct paint colors for each one.
+Before planning your historic house painting job, however, you need to understand historical home styles and the correct paint colors for each one.

 Planning Historical Exterior Paint Colors